 The Harmonic Minor Scale

-The most common scale of choice to play over dominant 7 chords that go to a minor chord is the harmonic minor scale.
+The most common scale used over a dominant 7 chord that resolves to a minor chord is the harmonic minor scale.

-There are two dominant chords like this in the chord changes of Autumn Leaves, B7 and E7:
+There are two dominant chords like this in the chord progression of Autumn Leaves: B7 and E7.

 - Play E harmonic minor over B7 (goes to Em7)